Sage-Bionetworks-IT/aws-ami-monorepo/README.md

 1. Create a PR to update the template `url` reference and `ImageVersion` number in the Sceptre config file.
 2. Review, approve and Merge the PR
-3. Once merged the cloudformation template will be deploy which will trigger an update to the AMI.
+3. Once merged the cloudformation template will be deployed which will trigger an update to the AMI.
 AMIs are immutable therefore AWS will create a new AMI on every change.
 The updated AMIs will retain the same name, only the version number is updated.